Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Introduction

 \section{Introduction}

-The plasma sheath is a very old area of research in plasma physics and it still remains to be one of the important fields due to its crucial role in many of plasma applications such as plasma processing, fabrication of semiconductor devices, etching, etc. Moreover, the study of this space charge layer has acquired more attention due to the growing importance of fusion reactors{\cite{masoudi2015, Adhikari2018}}.
-In magnetically confined devices like tokamak, particle transport in the edge region often takes place in the presence of gradient magnetic field.
+The plasma sheath is a very old area of research in plasma physics.
+It remains to be one of the important fields due to its crucial role in many plasma applications such as plasma processing, fabrication of semiconductor devices, etching, etc. Moreover, the study of this space charge layer has gathered a lot of attention due to the growing importance of fusion reactors {\cite{masoudi2015, Adhikari2018}}.
+In magnetically confined devices like tokamak, particle transport in the edge region often takes place in the presence of an inhomogeneous magnetic field.
 Therefore, such applications strive many researchers to study the behavior of the sheath region and its influence on particle transport.
+The properties of the plasma sheath have been studied for both electrostatic and magnetized environment {\cite{moulick2019}}.
+However, for the magnetized case, most of the studies have been carried out in the presence of a uniform oblique magnetic field {\cite{pandey2008,adhikari2017,chodura1982, riemann1994}}.
+A brief literature survey of the field is incorporated in the following section to portray the present status.